CinTheDev/ThermalCamera/README.md

 - [Camera Pin] > [Raspi Pin]
 - VIN > 5V (Pin 2)
-- GND > Ground (Any GND Pin equal or above Pin 30)
+- GND > GND (Any GND Pin equal or above Pin 30)
-- SCL > Pin 3 (I2C SCL)
+- SCL > I2C SCL (Pin 3)
-- SDA > Pin 2 (I2C SDA)
+- SDA > I2C SDA (Pin 2)

 #### Display wiring

-Since some Pins are used by the MLX, we cannot put the Display directly on the Raspberry Pi, we have to manually connect the pins with jumper wires.
+Since some pins are used by the MLX, we cannot put the display directly on the Raspberry Pi, we have to manually connect the pins with jumper wires.

 Also, the display, by documentation, occupies every power pin on the raspi.
 This is a problem since the MLX needs one power pin for itself.
 I have discovered that keeping **Pin 2 disconnected** won't affect the display.
 That way we have a free power pin for the MLX.